by 0x9a739c2e212754c3d8432cb717dc9437e5b3dfae (Sean#dfae)

 Paul Gumpert (XR developer)

-Collectively, Byldr’s team members have over 100 person-years of XR development experience.
-Additional information on our company, team members, and partners can be found in the links below:
+Additional information on our company, team members, and partners can be found in the links below

 Roadmap and milestones

-The Byldr team will report progress to the Decentraland community on a weekly basis and will monitor the project’s forum closely for questions or to provide updates as needed.
+The team will report progress to the Decentraland community on an ongoing basis and will monitor the project’s forum closely for questions or to provide updates as needed.
+The team will summarize major activities formally in a monthly report.

 The proposed project will be completed within 6 months based on the following milestones and timeline: